telerik/kendo-ui-core/docs/web/splitter/overview.md

     splitterObject.options.panes[0].resizable = true;
     splitterObject.resize(true);

+The `resize()` method of the Splitter causes the pane sizes to be recalculated, and the splitbars to be rendered with the current widget settings.

 ## Allow an element to overflow a Splitter pane

 Splitter panes are either scrollable (have an `overflow:auto` style) or they clip overflowing content (have an `overflow:hidden` style).
 In either case, nothing is allowed to be displayed outside the pane boundaries.